 It remains to be seen if injury rates will level-off or even decrease as many of the inexperienced and increasing numbers of riders become more comfortable with operating their bicycle and sharing the roads with cars, SUVs, and other motor vehicles.
 Of course, it is also possible that ridership numbers will continue to increase to the point where congestion and jockeying for position offset the benefits of a more experienced ridership.

 Hurt?
 Rely on Our Bicycle Accident & Injury Experience

-For more than 34 years the experienced and dedicated personal injury attorneys of The Reiff Law Firm have fought for injury victims and their bike accident claims.
+For more than 34 years the experienced and dedicated personal injury attorneys of The Reiff Law Firm have fought for injury victims and their bike accident claims whether it was an accident caused on the road or by bike tire decay or defects.
 When you work with our firm you can expect us to provide aggressive and strategic representation.
 We work to hold the careless, reckless, or negligent party financially accountable for your severe injuries or your loved one’s wrongful death.
 To schedule a free, private bicycle injury legal consultation call our firm at (215) 709-6940 today.